oam-dev/rudr/docs/setup/install.md

 ## Installing Implementations for Traits

-Scylla provides several traits, including ingress and autoscaler.
+Rudr provides several traits, including ingress and autoscaler.
 However, it does not install default implementations of some of these.
 This is because they map to primitive Kubernetes features that can be fulfilled by  different controllers.

 The best place to find implementations for your traits is [Helm Hub](https://hub.helm.sh/).